 PD3.
 Calculate Age from Date of Birth

 Some original forms ask the Age and also the Date of Birth of a patient.
 We have the ability to only ask the Date of Birth and then in the questionnaire sent to you we can automatically calculate the age.
-Form questions can still be dependant on age (e.g. if the calculated age is <18, child questions can still be asked).
+Form questions can still be dependant on age (eg. if the calculated age is less than 16, paediatric questions can be asked).

 CREDIT – Dr Steve Clulow